THINK989/Real-Time-Stock-Market-Prediction-using-Ensemble-DL-and-Rainbow-DQN/rainbow/README.md

 # Rainbow DQN Agent

-This section of the repository contains an implmentation of Rainbow DQN Agent for predicting buy/sell signals on a stock trend.
+This section of the repository contains an implementation of Rainbow DQN Agent for predicting buy/sell signals on a stock trend.

 ## Architecture